rightscale-cookbooks/rs-haproxy/README.md

 check the health of a server.
 Default: `/`
 * `node['rs-haproxy']['balance_algorithm']` - The algorithm that the load balancer will use to direct traffic.
 Default: `roundrobin`
+* `node['rs-haproxy']['backend']['inter']` - The "inter" parameter sets the interval between two consecutive health checks to <delay> milliseconds.
+If left unspecified, the delay defaults to 2000 ms.
+* `node['rs-haproxy']['backend']['rise']` - The "rise" parameter states that a server will be considered as operational after <count> consecutive successful health checks.
+This value defaults to 2
+* `node['rs-haproxy']['backend']['fall']` - 'The "fall" parameter states that a server will be considered as dead after <count> consecutive unsuccessful health checks.
+This value defaults to 3 if unspecified.

 # Recipes